London is a city of dreams for many across the globe. But sometimes, many can get lost in the dream.

-As mentioned above, the fare you pay depends on your distance travelled.
-There is a government site which will calculate the cost of the journey between any two stations for you.
+As mentioned above, the fare you pay for the London Tube depends on the distance travelled.
+This single fare finder will calculate the cost of the journey between any two stations for you.

 You can buy the tickets and pay for them in 4 ways.
 They are-